PaxPlay/aurora/README.md

-# Small, purpose-built rendering framework for visualization tasks
+# Rendering framework for toy renderers and visualization stuff

-Hello there :)
+The main goals are
+- cross platform (including webgpu) with wgpu as backend
+- abstract gpu boilerplate (initialization, copying buffers, initializing pipelines)
+- provide an easy and extendable debug ui through egui